smyleeface/September2017-CloudTrailChallenge/README.md

 * Add permissions to the lambda execution role
 * Deploy a lambda to receive CloudTrail SNS notifications
 * Configure an SNS topic trigger for your lambda
+* Give SNS permission to invoke your lambda

 #### Create S3 Bucket